Young people and alcohol

 What are alcopops?

-The name is made up of Alko - an abbreviation for alcohol, and Pop - a colloquial English term for lemonade.
-So an alcopop is an alcohol-limonade.
+The name is made up of Alko - an abbreviation for alcohol and Pop - a colloquial English term for lemonade.
+So an alcopop is an alcohol-lemonade.
 We know enough about such mixtures: A cyclist is a mixture of beer and lemonade.
 For the "Berliner Weisse", a dash of raspberry or woodruff syrup is added to the beer.
 And for a Campari orange, the bitter Campari is filled with plenty of fruity orange juice.

 What's new about the alcopops is that they are already available ready mixed at petrol stations, supermarkets, discos and bars.
 What is also new is that the advertising and presentation should reach children and adolescents in a targeted way.
 So the "little coward" looks at you with big eyes childlike and faithful.
 Almost like a cuddly toy you want to love.
-The unpleasant aftertaste lies in the fact that a good dash of fig extract has been added to the vodka from which the little coward is made: So the hard drink is easy to drink.
+The unpleasant aftertaste lies because a good dash of fig extract has been added to the vodka from which the little coward is made: So the hard drink is easy to drink.

 Why are alcopops so dangerous?
 I'm sure you're wondering.
 The answer: They contain an average of five to six percent alcohol, but the sweet taste does not make them taste good.
 This is why many people consume the alcopops as if they were thirst-quenching drinks.
 They fail to recognise the dangers of alcohol.

 Alcohol is very harmful for a teenager.
 The adolescent brain is even more capable of learning than the adult.
-This means that young people quickly get used to alcohol.
+This means that young people get used to alcohol.
 The danger of addiction is great.
 Alcopops can be an introduction to regular and excessive alcohol consumption.

 According to statements by young people, three bottles are not worth mentioning during a disco visit.
 But that already corresponds to about half a litre of wine.
-And unfortunately, it's not the three alcoholic drinks per evening.
-This has been shown by a recent representative survey of 12 to 25 year-olds.
+And it's not the three alcoholic drinks per evening.
+This has been shown by a recent representative survey of 12 to 25-year-olds.
 According to this study, 43 percent of male youths and 25 percent of female youths have drunk at least five or more alcoholic beverages in a row in the last 30 days.
 Now the step to intoxication or coma drinking is not far away.
 The most modern expression for this is "binge-drinking".
 This means that the drunkenness does not arise by mistake, but was the goal of drinking.
-The 16 to 19 year-olds are the most frequent and regular.
-In chat rooms they confess that they need this especially on weekends to release a little pressure.
+The 16 to 19-year-olds are the most frequent and regular.
+In chat rooms they confess that they need this on weekends to release a little pressure.

 What can you do to keep your child away from alcohol?

 Educate children and adolescents about the mechanisms of alcopops.
-Explain to them how much alcohol they contain and think about why the alcohol is artificially covered.
+Explain to them how much alcohol they contain and think about why the alcohol is covered.